- What other people think of me is crucial (good or bad).

 - Other people’s success is a threat to mine (especially in areas that I wish to be successful).

 - If I am not “as good as” someone else, I am inadequate.

 If you read my blog about a month ago (A Beautiful Beatdown), I listed a few lies that I have allowed to outline my life–lies that have seeped in and taken over my mind, subtly, darkly and deviously.
-I have have written 2 other blogs about the lie of not being “enough” and about the lie that multi-tasking is admirable and the mark of successful people.
+I have written 2 other blogs about the lie of not being “enough” and about the lie that multi-tasking is admirable and the mark of successful people.